HelmholtzAI-Consultants-Munich/Echo2Pheno/README.md

 pip install -r requirements.txt
 ```

 If you are using conda first install pip by: ```conda install pip```.
-The above has been tested with a Python 3.7 environment.
+The code has been tested with Python 3.7 and 3.9 environments.